ssiwan/KARMA/README.md

 Stanfield Systems implemented KARMA using open source technologies in a multi-tiered architecture as described in our [Technical Architecture](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#technical-architecture).

-KARMA uses the following open source technologies
+KARMA uses the following open source technologies.

-* [**Angular 5**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#angular4client-project) - provides Model-View-Controller JavaScript/TypeScript patterns for defining user interface views on the client.
+* [**Angular 5**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#angular4client-project) - provides Model-View-Controller patterns for defining user interface views on the client.
 The Angular client uses HTTP to make calls to the RESTful API on the application server, using **JSON** to exchange information between the client and the application server.
 * **Bootstrap** - integrated with the Angular 5 client to present a responsive design that works on multiple devices with varying screen resolutions.
 *  [**Spring Boot framework**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#springbootangularintegration-project)** - used to develop RESTful web services for the API.
 * [**Log4j2**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#logging) - used for application logging.
-* [**Swagger**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#swagger-2) is used to describe and document RESTful APIs in accordance with the **OpenAPI Specification** _(RFI Requirement f)_.
+* [**Swagger**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#swagger-2) - used to describe and document RESTful APIs in accordance with the **OpenAPI Specification**.
 To access this API documentation, login to KARMA as the admin user and select [_API_](https://acceptance.bigbluesign.com/#/docs) from the _Administration_ menu.
 [**PostgreSQL**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#postgresql) - persists application data in a  relational database.

 #  Agile Delivery Process